StarRocks/starrocks/docs/sql-reference/sql-statements/data-types/Map.md

 MAP is a complex data type that stores a set of key-value pairs, for example, `{a:1, b:2, c:3}`.
 Keys in a map must be unique.
 A nested map can contain up to 14 levels of nesting.

 The MAP data type is supported from v3.1 onwards.
 In v3.1, you can define MAP columns when you create a StarRocks table, load MAP data into that table, and query MAP data.

-Since v2.5, StarRocks supports querying complex data types MAP and STRUCT from data lakes.
+From v2.5 onwards, StarRocks supports querying complex data types MAP and STRUCT from data lakes.
+You can use external catalogs provided by StarRocks to query MAP and STRUCT data from Apache Hive™, Apache Hudi, and Apache Iceberg.
+You can only query data from ORC and Parquet files.
+For more information about how to use external catalogs to query external data sources, see [Overview of catalogs](../../../data_source/catalog/catalog_overview.md) and topics related to the required catalog type.

 ## Syntax